 The Diocese of Gloucester Academies Trust is an organisation with a Christian foundation.
-The ethos.
-Values and relationships of the Trust and its academies are central to upholding he values of the foundation.
+The ethos. values and relationships of the Trust and its schools are central to upholding he values of the foundation.
 The Trust is committed to maintaining the health, safety and welfare of its staff, seeks to provide a positive and healthy working environment, and recognises the value of its employees' work-life balance.
 Regular attendance at work is an integral part of each employee's contract of employment; however, it is recognised that employees will, on occasion, have genuine and acceptable reasons to be absent from work.
 On those occasions, the Trust will aim to support an employee during the period of absence, with the aim of assisting their return to work at the earliest opportunity.

-This policy outlines provisions to minimise absence levels across the school and provides information on how we may support those employees who are unable to attend work due to ill health, in order to ensure the best quality of education for pupils.
+This policy outlines provisions to minimise absence levels and provides information on how we may support those employees who are unable to attend work due to ill health..
 This policy also aims to provide a fair and consistent framework for managing attendance and informs all employees of their responsibilities regarding attendance at work.